clue/docker-kpcli/README.md

 * `-it` will run an interactive session that can be terminated with CTRL+C
 * `--rm` will run a temporary session that will make sure to remove the container on exit
 * `-v {AbsolutePathToKeepassFile}:/data/keepass.kdb` should be passed to mount the given KeePass file into the container
+* `--net=none` should be passed to disable any and all network access, just in case
 * `clue/kpcli` the name of this docker image

 ### Help